-- A. Department: The Planning and Zoning Department shall be responsible for the administration of this Code and performing the staff function for the commission.
+- A. Department: The Planning and Community Development Department shall be responsible for the administration of this Code and performing the staff function for the commission.
 The department is authorized to enforce the provisions of, and to develop such application forms and procedures consistent with, this Code.
-The department shall process all applications for Landmark designations in accordance with Section 9.10 as described herein. - B. Department Director: The Planning and Zoning Department Director shall review all building permit applications to determine if a Landmarks property may be affected by a proposed development.
-If so, the Director shall follow the procedure to either issue a certificate of appropriateness or begin a review process in accordance with the provisions further described herein.
-The Director shall forward the commission's recommendations to the City Commission, record and file all landmark designations, and maintain the Map of Landmarks and keep all agendas, minutes, reports, findings, determinations, and correspondence for the commission. - C. Landmark Impact Determination: No historic property may be occupied or used in a different manner unless/until the Director has made a Landmark Impact Determination, which shall be attached to a certificate of appropriateness (see Sections 9.10 through 9.16).
-Such determination shall include: Name and address of owner, address of historic property, nature of repair/alteration/demolition, historic or architectural significance, physical condition of the property, county appraised value of the property, detrimental effect of the permit, if any, and the Director's recommendation to approve or deny a certificate of appropriateness.
+The department shall process all applications for Landmark designations in accordance with Section 9.10 as described herein. - B. Department Staff: The Staff shall review all building permit applications to determine if a Landmarks or listed property may be affected by a proposed development.
+If so, they shall follow the procedure to either issue a certificate of appropriateness or begin a state preservation law review process in accordance with the provisions further described herein.
+The Staff shall forward the commission's recommendations to the City Commission, record and file all landmark designations, and maintain the Map of Landmarks and keep all agendas, minutes, reports, findings, determinations, and correspondence for the commission. - C. Historic Impact Determination: No historic property may be occupied or used in a different manner unless/until the Staff has made a Historic Impact Determination, which shall be attached to a certificate of appropriateness or permit (see Sections 9.10 through 9.16).
+Such determination shall include: Name and address of owner, address of historic property, nature of repair/alteration/demolition, historic or architectural significance, physical condition of the property, county appraised value of the property, detrimental effect of the permit, if any, and Staff's recommendation to approve or deny.